rbermel-5c/ISE_Configs/docs/README.md

 source-interface <interface_name>
 ```
-Deadtime says how long a failed TACACS+ server should be makes as FAILED.
+Deadtime says how long a failed TACACS+ server should be marked as FAILED.

 AAA Configuration
 ```